 3. The Campus Support Model Is A Joke

 First of all, no one wants NIC consultants.
 Second, the NIC could have easily provided students with the discounts from vendor partners free of charge.
 Why?
-BECAUSE THE VENDORS ALREADY PAY THE NIC.
-The highest level contributors give $10,000.
+BECAUSE THE VENDORS ALREADY PAY THE NIC. (sorry for shouting) The highest level contributors give $10,000.
 Some own multiple brands in the Greek Life space and pay the maximum amount multiple times.

-So we have a “pay-to-play” scheme whereby the NIC courts vendors to give it money, then requires students to pay to get discounts.
+It is a “pay-to-play” scheme whereby the NIC courts vendors to give it money, then requires students to pay to get discounts.
 There are already too few Greek Life-oriented companies run by millennials.
 This preferential treatment of vendors is a slap in the face to paying students.
 It’s also a way to thwart innovation and startups in the Greek Life world.
 Which is basically how umbrella associations treat new fraternities and sororities.

 4. Who Pays (& What They Pay) Is Unequal